 Observing my students engage with select digital games helped me recognize how game-based learning complements efforts to personalize learning.
 I saw how well-designed games offer formative assessment through low-stakes opportunities to learn through failure, which satisfyingly readdressed the ill-defined problem I had faced previously.
 And just as CEP 812 had taught me to ground my instructional decisions in TPACK theory, MI 830 looked beyond game mechanics to apply a number of learning and motivation theories.
 Edward L. Deci and Richard Ryan’s self-determination theory highlights individuals’ need for feelings of competence, autonomy, and relatedness in order to spark intrinsic motivation.
 To promote my students’ feelings of competence and autonomy, I worked harder at differentiating and personalizing my curriculum by content level and task.
 When I made the transition to PBL, this theory reinforced my need to guide curriculum through driving questions rather than the projects.
 Projects, while fun and full of application and problem-solving, depend on driving questions for relevance with which students can relate.

 My final project in MI 830 encompassed designing a game from the initial conception and playtesting, to iteration and marketing.
 This project was full of rich learning experiences that demonstrated the intricate challenges of creating a serious game that was educational and entertaining.
 Designed while I was an EFL teacher, it is a simple card game highlighting interactivity and peer-correction and is grounded in Piaget’s theory of assimilation and accommodation.
-The process of playtesting was the most informative experience.
+The process of playtesting, in which the designers observe people playing the game, was the most informative experience.
 Pre- and post-tests revealed the game was effective in reviewing the target content, recording player interactions revealed moments when the game did and did not flow, and most importantly, the players had such great input for improving the game.
 I have since brought elements of playtesting into the classroom in order to better analyze and iterate my own curriculum, but also introduce students to the process and include them more in the creation.
 The best practices I learned in MI 830 taught me to design serious games, but also informed the design of my curriculum and classroom environment.